RohanLone/Portfolio/index.md

 # [Vehicle Number Plate Detection](https://github.com/RohanLone/Number-Plate-Detection-App)
 For this example project I built a number plate detector to identify number plate from frame.
 This could be useful for Motorway Road Tolling, vehicle theft prevention and parking management.
 They could take a picture or real time video of a vehicle and an app could serve them number plate.
 This is the underlying model for building something with those capabilities.

 This project strictly built on OpenCV.
-Create an we application using Streamlit library.
+Created an application using Streamlit library.
 <img src="https://github.com/RohanLone/Number-Plate-Detection-App/blob/main/Demo/Demo.gif?raw=true"/>

 ---